October 18, 2012

 HTC Thunderbolt

 Do you need speed but still want to be able to afford it?
-If that’s the case, the Thunderbolt is your baby.
-They’re just making it to the secondary market as people who always need something new sell them for next week’s plaything.
-This means a great deal is also a great find.
+If that's the case, the Thunderbolt is your baby.

 Google Nexus S